Raphhh/samurai/README.md

  - Clean some files (changelog, ...)
  - Init PHPUnit (todo)
  - Init Behat (todo)
- - Link your project to Packagist (todo)
  - Link your project to Travis-ci (todo)
- - Link your project to Scrutinizer (todo)
  - ... what you want!